Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

                 we can get velocity for these even if immeidate-mode by simply determining some instantaneous velocity (probably?) still need to iron out the kinks on that one can maybe do some sort of unrolled for loop in scripts and static variables for saved enemy state

+## Stuff to figure out

+### Moving Between Rooms

+We need to have some concept of seprate rooms that the player can move between.
+    we should probably just start with a fixed room size and work from there that way we don't really have to worry about the camera for the time being in the future, I would like for some rooms to be taller/wider, probably still keeping to an overall map grid In theory, we could place all these rooms in one big map, but in reality, we want to be able to individually reinitialize the currently loaded level layout very quickly and easily and this reloading becomes *very* nontrivial if we make these rooms on one big map so then the question is, how to make the transitions between rooms as seemless as possible but that is a question for later, I think